| Hydraulic Fluid Darkening On

 air, there are technologies available to remove bubbles from the

+hydraulic fluid to solve this problem.
 Third, if it is determined that the thermal degradation is a

 result of system design, I would utilize a separation technology